intersel/iFSM/README.md

   	- data : the data sent with the event
   - a default statename 'DefaultState' can be defined to define the default behaviour of some events...
   - an event is first search in the current state, then if not found in the 'DefaultState'
-  - if an event is not found, nothing is done...
+  - when an event is not found, nothing is done...
   - it is possible to trigger any event to a machine with the jquery trigger function :
   		ex: $('#myButton1').trigger('aEventName');
   - in a state/event function, you can trigger event to the current machine :